kbbgl/kbbgl.github.io/docs/cybersecurity/Forensics/packet_analysis/Analyzing SMTP.md

 ## Evidence

-Investigators provide you with a packet capture from Ann’s home network, [`evidence-packet-analysis.pcap`](./evidence-packet-analysis.pcap) They also inform you that in the course of their monitoring, they have found that Ann’s laptop has the MAC address `00:21:70:4D:4F:AE`.
+Investigators provide you with a packet capture from Ann’s home network, [`evidence-packet-analysis.pcap`].
+They also inform you that in the course of their monitoring, they have found that Ann’s laptop has the MAC address `00:21:70:4D:4F:AE`.

 ## Analysis